prashantsingh8962/Business_Insights360_PowerBI/Documentation/Workflow Guide.md

 16. Star schema contains fact and dimension tables.
 Facts are transaction tables whereas dimensions are entity tables.
 When we connect them to build a data model, it creates something called a STAR schema.

 17. Product owners share the same mockup dashboard.
-     Year-to-day: sum of all available actuals estimate.
+     Year-to-day: sum of all available actuals estimate.<br>
-     year-to-go: sum of all remaining forecast estimates.
+     year-to-go: sum of all remaining forecast estimates.<br>
-    If we sum them two we get a landing estimate.
+    If we sum them two we get a landing estimate.<br>

     <img src="https://github.com/prashantsingh8962/Business_Insights360_PowerBI/blob/main/Resources/Doc%20Pics/Finance%20View.png" class=" center">